glnds/masl/README.md

 ### Installation

 Just download the latest release under https://github.com/glnds/masl/releases.
+Don't forget to make it executable and link it from somewhere in your $PATH on UNIX-like platforms.

 ### Configuration